Access to JBER Training Lands

-If a non-miltary affiliated person would like access to either JBER-Elmendorf or JBER-Richardson, they will need to visit one of the two front gate visitor's centers and obtain an AF Form 75 for the day.
+If a non-miltary affiliated person would like access to JBER-Richardson Training areas only, they will need to visit one of the two front gate visitor's centers and obtain an AF Form 75 for the day.
 Without an AF Form 75 access to JBER will be denied.

 All persons wishing to access JBER must meet secruity forces requirement for installation access, weapons restrictions and registration, vehicle entry, cellphone use, etc. If you have questions regarding installation access requirements, see the Security Forces personnel at the Visitor's Centers or call 552-5665.

 Before attempting to access the base you must first register in the iSportsman system, then pay for a recreational pass.
 This can be done on this website or at a kiosk located at the JBER-Richardson Visitor Center.